-My name is Simona and I live in sunny California with my husband Matt and our 3 kids Sasha, Nina and Jake, chickens, horses, a pony, a pot bellied pig and my beloved “white pack”.
-We have a small ranch called “Dances With Wolves Ranch” in the quaint picturesque town of Agua Dulce in the mountains 50 miles north of Los Angeles.
+My name is Simona and I live in sunny California with my husband, Matt, and our 3 kids, Sasha, Nina and Jake.
+We also at any given time live with chickens, horses, a pony, a pot bellied pig, and my beloved “white pack”.
+We have a 20-acre ranch called “Dances With Wolves Ranch” in the quaint picturesque town of Agua Dulce, located in the mountains 50 miles north of Los Angeles.

-This small western town consists of many people who moved here to pursue their dreams to rescue, to raise or to simply have animals of all kinds.
-Many movie animals live in our town; walking through our neighborhoods you might see a zebra, emu, llama, camel or a monkey.
-You will also see many animal rescues for dogs, horses and donkeys and also exotic animals such as wolves, lions and tigers.
+This small western town consists of many people who moved here to pursue their dreams to rescue, to raise, or to simply have animals of all kinds.
+Many movie animals live in our town; walking through our neighborhoods you might see a zebra, emu, llama, camel, or a monkey.
+You will also see many animal rescues for dogs, horses, donkeys, and even exotic animals such as wolves, lions, and tigers.

-Our dogs are part of the family; you can find them laying around the kitchen, jumping in the pool, enjoying the play ground or trampoline with kids, riding on our 4 wheeler to do chores or simply playing outside in our 10 acre fenced area.
+Our dogs are part of the family; you can find them laying around the kitchen, jumping in the pool, enjoying the playground or trampoline with the kids, riding on our 4 wheeler to do chores, or simply playing outside on our 20 acre ranch.
 My dogs accompany me on my horse rides into the wilderness and follow me and my family on bike rides.
 In summer, my friends and their kids also come to swim in our pool with our kids and dogs.
 With so many friends, kids and animals in action, our dogs and our puppies are never bored at our house and leave here happy and extremely well socialized.

 About my dogs